Robust Exploratory Stopping under Ambiguity in Reinforcement Learning: Introduction

 In response to such model misspecification and estimation errors, recent works, Dai et al.\;\cite{dai2024learning} and Dong\;\cite{DongRLstopping}, have cast optimal stopping problems within the continuous time reinforcement learning (RL) framework of Wang et al.\;\cite{wang2020reinforcement} and Wang and Zhou\;\cite{wang2020continuous}.
 Arguably, the exploratory (or randomized) optimal stopping framework is viewed as {\it model-free}, since agents, even without knowledge of the true model or underlying dynamics of the environment, can learn from observed data and determine a stopping rule that yields the best outcome.
 In this sense, the framework provides a systematic way to balance exploration and exploitation in optimal~stopping.

+Although model-free RL is sometimes interpreted as enabling direct deployment without an explicit model, this view can be misleading in practice.
+Limited and noisy training data may lead to inaccurate learned dynamics or value surrogates, and environmental conditions can change between training and execution; in physical or safety-critical systems, such discrepancies can entail severe consequences.
+Moreover, model-free learning is typically data-intensive, so one often relies on simulators or limited real data, thereby reintroducing {\it ambiguity} (or Knightian uncertainty) and creating a trade-off between safety during training and generalization at deployment \cite{christiano2016transfer,morimoto2005robust}.
+In addition, real-world training is costly, time-consuming, and potentially unsafe, which often restricts data collection to a narrow set of scenarios and may result in overfitting and poor generalization under distributional shifts \cite{pinto2017robust}.
+These considerations motivate robust RL approaches that seek policies whose performance remains reliable under model ambiguity and related disturbances.

-However, the {model-free} view of the exploratory RL framework has a pitfall: the learning environment reflected in observed data often differs from the actual deployment environment (e.g., due to distributional or domain shifts).
-Consequently, a stopping rule derived from the learning process may fail in practice.
-Indeed, Chen and Epstein \cite{chen2002ambiguity} explicitly ask: ``Would ambiguity not disappear eventually as the agent learns about her environment?''
-In response, Epstein and Schneider \cite{epstein2003recursive} and Marinacci \cite{marinacci1999limit} stress that the link between empirical frequencies (i.e., observed data) and asymptotic beliefs (updated through learning) can be weakened by the degree of ambiguity in the agent’s prior beliefs about the environment.
-This suggests that ambiguity can persist even with extensive learning, limiting the reliability of a purely model-free framework.
-Such limitations have been recognized in the RL literature, leading to significant developments in robust RL frameworks such as \cite{blanchet2023double, morimoto2005robust, panaganti2022robust, RobustRL-model-mismatch, RobustRL-deep}.
+This motivation is further reinforced by the observation that learning need not eliminate ambiguity at the level of beliefs.
+In particular, as argued in \cite{epstein2003recursive} and emphasized by \cite{marinacci1999limit}, the link between empirical frequencies and asymptotic (learned) beliefs can be weakened by the degree of ambiguity in an agent’s prior beliefs, so that ambiguity may persist even with extensive learning.
+Consequently, the reliability of purely model-free exploratory frameworks can be fundamentally limited under ambiguity and related forms of model misspecification.
+In this sense, robust RL is both practically desirable and conceptually natural.
+Arguably, worst-case or minimax formulations provide a canonical framework for robust RL \cite{garcia2015comprehensive-safeRL}.

 The aim of this article is to propose and analyze a continuous-time RL framework for optimal stopping under ambiguity.
-Our framework starts with revisiting the following optimal stopping problem under $g$-expectation ( Coquet et al.\;\cite{coquet2002filtration}, Peng\;\cite{peng1997backward}): Let ${\cal T}_{t}$ be the set of all stopping times with values in $[t,T]$.
-Denote by ${\cal E}_t^g[\cdot]$ the (conditional) $g$-expectation with driver $g:\Omega\times[0,T]\times \mathbb{R}^d\to \mathbb{R}$ (satisfying certain regularity and integrability conditions; see Definition~\ref{def:g_expect}), which is a filtration-consistent adverse nonlinear expectation whose representing set of probability measures is dominated by a reference measure $\mathbb{P}$ (see Remark \ref{rem:represent_g_exp}).
-Then, the optimal stopping problem under ambiguity is given by
+Our framework starts with revisiting an optimal stopping problem under $g$-expectation ( see Coquet et al.\;\cite{coquet2002filtration}, Peng\;\cite{peng1997backward}): Let ${\cal T}_{t}$ be the set of all stopping times with values in $[t,T]$.
+Denote by ${\cal E}_t^g[\cdot]$ the conditional $g$-expectation with a driver $g:\Omega\times[0,T]\times \mathbb{R}^d\to \mathbb{R}$ , representing a worst-case expectation (see Definition~\ref{def:g_expect}, Remark \ref{rem:represent_g_exp}).
+Then, the optimal stopping problem~is